Open problems and questions about geodesics: How to reconstruct a metric from its geodesics.

-Also in the Finsler case parameterised geodesics determine the connection; we will call two Finsler metrics affinely equivalent if any geodesic of the first metric (considered as a curved parametrized such that the length of the velocity vector is a constant) is a geodesic of the second metric.
+Also in the Finsler case parameterized geodesics determine the connection.
+Note though that in the Finsler geometry the connection is non-linear and actually there are more than one popular and widely used connections.
+We will call two Finsler metrics \emph{affinely equivalent} if any geodesic of the first metric (considered as a curved parametrized such that the length of the velocity vector is a constant) is a geodesic of the second metric; this is equivalent to the Berwald connections of the first and the second metric coinciding in the natural sense.

 \begin{problem}{\it Describe all affinely equivalent Finsler metrics.} \end{problem}